shoroukabdelraouf/Sales-Analysis-/README.md

 ## Project Description:
 ### A dynamic dashboard with an "Orders dataset"  to summarize business performance indicators.
 It equips decision-makers with invaluable insights for strategic planning and optimization. 📈
 ### First : cleaning  and organizing the data
- this include merging the 2 tables (Order Breakdown & Orders) in order to gain more insights, converting the columns of (order date & ship date) into a date format to be able to make analysis over the time (year & quarter & month) , generating a column that representing (profit margin)
+ this include merging the 2 tables (Order Breakdown & Orders) into (Merge1) in order to gain more insights, converting the columns of (order date & ship date) into a date format to be able to make analysis over the time (year & quarter & month) , generating a column that representing (profit margin)
 ### Second : visualizing it using various charts.
+1) making a KPI insights that represent :
+  <details> total sales